 Please note: This guide showcases only our most popular wood types.
 If you are interested in a wood type that is not featured here, please do not hesitate to contact us.

 The first decision to make when purchasing custom cabinets is the type of wood that your new cabinets will be built from.
 The wood type will have an impact on the overall feel of the design of the space.
 Also, the type of wood selected will impact the price of your cabinets, as some wood types are more expensive than others.

-Alder, and Knotty Alder are popular choices for those wishing to create a warm atmosphere in their space and as well as a rustic feel.
-These wood types accept darker stains well, and have a smooth grain that is excellent for nearly every door style.
+Alder and Knotty Alder are popular choices for those wishing to create a warm atmosphere in their space as well as a rustic feel.
+These wood types accept darker stains well and have a smooth grain that is excellent for nearly every door style.

 The type of wood that your cabinets are made of is the foundation for the look of your project.
 Have a look at some of your options on our wood types page.

 Choosing the door style for your project will depend on your personal tastes and preferences.
 Use our door style chart to choose the style that best fits your tastes.